rafalf/dirdebit-twilio/README.md

 ## Files:
 __users.csv__
 * In this file we keep users email addresses.
+So to set the script up correctly and run in the real-live mode, we need to enter all users and their emails into this file.

-In the future, we'll use it to turn off, on alerts for a particular user.
+TODO: In the future, we'll use it to turn off, on alerts for a particular user.

 __alerts.csv__
 * We save all alerts that have been sent out in this file in order to keep